 The Great Tribulation begins when the Antichrist declares himself (herself) as God at the Temple.
 The Antichrist rules a big part of the world as one empire with a clear mandate.

-D274 - The Great Tribulation represents the worst of times for believers
+D274 - The GT represents the worst of times for believers

 Jesus mentioned this time in all the gospels except John.
 He called it the